Madivoli/hotel_revenue_and_booking_analysis/README.md

 <br>

 **For Sarova Stanley:**
-- **Dynamic weekend pricing.** Since The Stanley has high mid-week stability, management should implement "leisure city break" packages for weekends to push the ADR closer to the $115+ mark seen in Whitesands’s shoulder months.
+- **Dynamic weekend pricing.** Since The Stanley has high mid-week stability, management should **implement "leisure city break" packages for weekends** to push the ADR closer to the $115+ mark seen in Whitesands’s shoulder months.

-- **Corporate Loyalty.** Management should focus on multi-year contracts with corporate partners to protect that "above-average" ADR floor throughout the year.
+- **Corporate Loyalty.** Management should **focus on multi-year contracts with corporate partners** to protect that "above-average" ADR floor throughout the year.

 ---
-**Revenue Per Available Room (RevPAR)** START START START
+**Revenue Per Available Room (RevPAR)**

 <img width="1000" height="562" alt="image" src="https://github.com/user-attachments/assets/5dd00b83-9880-4aae-9d81-d2bde09eaa2b" />